chaudhary-kartikey-tft/prowler-assignment/README.md

 ```
 This starts a scan in Celery and assigns a unique `scan_id`.

-**You can initiate multiple scans at the same time and they would run asynchronously since Celery task assigns a unique `scan_id` to each scan.**
+**You can initiate multiple scans at the same time and they would run asynchronously since each Celery task operates on a unique `scan_id` and would not conflict with other tasks.**

 ### Check Scan Status (Real-time)
 Connect via WebSocket to: